The Motorola Moto G8 Play is one of the more affordable phones on the market right now, coming in at around CAD 180.00 but is it worth picking up?

-Of course to answer this accurately, it would really depend on your needs.
-So lets get into what this phone has to offer and what its lacking to better understand if it will meet your needs.
+Of course, to answer this accurately, it would depend on your needs.
+So let’s get into what this phone has to offer and what it’s lacking, to get a better understanding and see if it will meet your needs.

-To start with this phones build quality is pretty nice even though the frame and back is plastic, it doesn’t feel cheap.
-It has a nice feel to it and it fits well in my large hands.
+To start with, the phone’s build quality is pretty good, even though the frame and back are plastic, it doesn’t feel cheap.
+It has a nice feel to it, and it fits nicely in my large hands.
 It has a nice weight to it coming in at 183 grams.
-Overall it’s slim build, 6.20 x 2.97 x 0.35 dimensions and weight make it a very nice experience to hold and use.
-The finger print reader is also perfectly located for my hand, it feels very natural to unlock the phone.
+Overall it’s slim build, 6.20 x 2.97 x 0.35 dimensions, and weight provide a good user experience.
+The fingerprint reader is also perfectly located for my hand.
+It feels very natural to unlock the phone.

-The IPS LCD capacative screen is the first specification you may see as a compromise as its a 720p display (720×1520).
-In my testing, the screen was nice and bright as well as clear and vivid.
-I played some games and watched some Netflix on this phone and I never found myself wishing the resolution was higher.
-That being said, I can see how some people would want a screen with a higher resolution.
+The IPS LCD capacitive screen is the first specification you may see as a compromise as its a 720p display (720×1520).
+In my testing, the screen was nice and bright, as well as clear and vivid.
+I played some games and watched some Netflix on this phone, and I never found myself wishing the resolution was higher.
+That being said.
+I can see how some people would want a screen with a higher resolution.

 The moto G8 Play comes with 32GB of storage and 2GB of RAM.
-Which is fine for casual users like myself but if you want a phone that doubles as a high end hand held gaming device, you may want to look for something with more RAM.
-The CPU/GPU (Mediatek MT6771 Helio P70M) is quite capable but the lack of memory is going to be a bottle neck here.
+Those specifications are acceptable for casual users like me, but if you want a phone that doubles as a high-end handheld gaming device, you may want to look for something with more RAM.
+The CPU/GPU (Mediatek MT6771 Helio P70M) is quite capable, but the lack of memory is going to be a bottleneck here.

 Announced: 2019, October

 Availability: Released 2019, October